Photo by Niles Singer (www.nilessinger.com)

 Bio

-Sam Wu's music deals with the beauty in blurred boundaries.
+Sam Wu's music "abounds in delicate colours, wisps of sound and sylvan textures" (Gramophone).
 Many of his works center around extra-musical themes: architecture and urban planning, climate science, and the search for exoplanets that harbor life.

 Selected for the American Composers Orchestra's EarShot readings and the Tasmanian Symphony’s Australian Composers’ School, winner of an ASCAP Morton Gould Young Composer Award and First Prize at the Washington International Competition, Sam Wu also received Harvard's Robert Levin Prize and Juilliard's Palmer Dixon Prize.